-The group administrator may add one or more co-administrators to help him with the group management.
-For instance, a director, who is the group administrator, can add his secretary as co-administrator so that she can help him setting up the access rights in the tools.
+The group administrator may add one or more co-administrators to help him/her with the group management.
+For instance, a director, who is the group administrator, can add their secretary as co-administrator so that he/she can help setting up the access rights in the tools.

 A group co-administrator can:

 - Add and delete content in the whole group environment: Calendar, all folders within the Documents, etc.

 - Change the access rights at tool level (ex: Calendar) and at folder level (ex: Documents).

 In the group members list, display the member Actions and select Set as co-administrator.

 - Remove a co-administrator

 In the group members list, display the member Actions and select Remove as co-administrator.